Table of Contents

 Morphine Detox and Withdrawal

-When you decide it’s time to get off morphine, you will need the support of medically trained detox experts.
+When you decide it’s time to get off morphine, you will need the support of detox experts.
 The doctor in charge will prescribe a tapering schedule to help the person ease off of the drug over a week or two.
 This helps to reduce the withdrawal symptoms, which are a sign of the changes that morphine has caused in the brain.
 When the morphine is withdrawn, the body becomes destabilized.
 Withdrawal symptoms begin about 6-12 hours after the morphine leaves the system.
 They include:

 - Stomach cramps.